happykhan/dataflo-cookbook/docs/merging-two-sheets.md

 ---
 *Prepared by Nabil-Fareed Alikhan.
 Last updated 2024-04-08*

 Using Data-flo, you can make many manipulations of datatables, including merging two seperate input sources together.
 In this recipe, we will explictly show how to join two Excel sheets using a shared column, but this approach applies to any datatable that can be loaded into Data-flo.
-This recipe is serving a dual purpose of being an introduction to data-flo in general, as such, it will be a detailed step-by-step walkthrough.
+This recipe is serving a dual purpose of being an introduction to Data-flo in general, as such, it will be a detailed step-by-step walkthrough.

 ## Data-flo features demonstrated